brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 In a ransomware attack, the attackers demanded payment in Bitcoin in exchange for decrypting the victim's files.

+### Black Market
+**Definition:**
+The Black Market refers to illegal online marketplaces where cybercriminals, APT groups, hacktivists, and other malicious actors trade malware, access credentials, system vulnerabilities, stolen data, and services.

+**Example Sentence:**
+A security researcher discovers that **stolen credit card data** is being sold on a **black market forum** in the dark web.

 ### Blockchain
 **Definition:**